lsferreira42/MigrateGitlabToGogs/README.md

 # Migration utility for moving from Gitlab to Gogs / Gitea

+I'm updating this tool, to use it now edit it and put your gogs/gitlab token on lines 7 and 8, then run as above.

 This tools provides an automated way to copy all repositories in a namespaces from Gitlab to Gogs / Gitea.
 All tags and branches are copied.
 Organizations in Gogs are supported as well.